 In addition to being medium-sized, the Sacramento airport contains numerous works of public art and outposts of some favorite Sacramento restaurants.
 Add it all together with improved customer service – a winning combination!

 Fun fact: Terminals A & B (combined) have 17 works of public art, 21 dining options and 19 shopping options.

 See related posts: Leap – Sacramento Public Art and Sacramento International Airport Receives 1st Place Award

 Comments on the Sacramento International Airport #1 Ranking?

-What do you like or dislike about Sacramento International Airport?
-What is your favorite public work of art at the Sacramento International Airport?
+What do you like or dislike about the airport?
+What is your favorite public work of art?